zx80/flask-simple-auth/README.md

 ### Password Authentication (`param` or `basic`)

-For checking passwords the password (hash) must be retrieved through `get_user_password(user)`.
+For checking passwords the password (salted hash) must be retrieved through `get_user_password(user)`.
 This function must be provided by the application.